matthewsides/Project03/README.md

 	- If more than or less than 3 chars are put in an error should appear (string) (Time: 10 Min) (1 Min taken)

-	-The programs input should be limited to string, a program that rejects numerical values and/ or input (20 mins) -for now nothing happens
+	-The programs input should be limited to string, a program that rejects numerical values and/ or input (20 mins) (Took 30 Min though the second task was also completed simutaneously)
+		-for now nothing happens

-	-If Numerical values put in an error message or alert/ prompt should appear (Time: 10 Min)
+	-If Numerical values put in an error message or alert/ prompt should appear (Time: 10 Min) (completed with the above task, took 3 Mins)

 	-The program should compare the input with a preset word (compare chars).
 (Time: 15 Mins)